– Updated September 2021 –

-We’ve just got back from a fabulous week in Taormina, Sicily.
-We’ve been before in 2012 and, I don’t know about you, I love going back to a place.
-I love already having a sense of the restaurants I really liked, which beaches were the best, where the best coffee was served… but also, it’s amazing how much more you see the second time around.
+We love Taormina in Sicily and have visited many times.
+I don’t know about you, but I love going back to a place.
+I love already having a sense of the restaurants I really liked, which beaches were the best, where the best coffee was served… but also, it’s amazing how much more you see the second, third or even fourth time around!

 It’s well known that Italy has some of the best food in the world (my Italian husband argues it IS the best).
 Try a local pasta, such as pasta con le sarde (pasta with sardines, fennel, sultanas and pine nuts), caponata (aubergine stew) and cannoli (a pastry stuffed with sweet ricotta and candied fruit).